 Nursery fundraises for Neonatal Unit

-Clinical services manager, Sarah Szpara, said: “This donation is absolutely fantastic and the unit cannot thank the nursery and parents enough for the money that they have raised.
+Clinical services manager, Sarah Szpara, said: “This donation is absolutely fantastic and the unit cannot thank the nursery, children and parents enough for the money that they have raised.

-"We're also delighted that the nursery has also chosen to fundraise for us for a second year and it was lovely to welcome back some familiar faces of children we nursed when they were first born when I visited the nursery today.”
+"We're also delighted that the nursery has also chosen to fundraise for us for a third year and it was lovely to see many familiar faces of children we nursed when they were first born when I visited the nursery today.”